 Queens Historical Society

 For the early records of the New York Quakers, contact:

-Special thanks to James Driscoll of the Queens Historical Society, Helen Garay Toppins of New York Yearly Meeting, and Christopher Densmore of Friends Historical Society for their help in researching this history.
+Linda Shirley would like to give special thanks to James Driscoll of the Queens Historical Society, Helen Garay Toppins of New York Yearly Meeting, and Christopher Densmore of Friends Historical Society for their help in researching this history.

 Copyright © 2024 | Flushing Monthly Meeting of the Religious Society of Friends (Quakers)